YottaDB/YDBDoc/MessageRecovery/errors.rst

 - The "non-character" code-points that are always guaranteed to be not assigned to any valid characters.
 This set consists of [U+FDD0, U+FDEF] and all U+nFFFE and U+nFFFF (for each n from 0x0 to 0x10).

-Action: Specify argument in the range of valid Unicode code-points.
+Action: Specify the argument in the range of valid Unicode code-points.

 ----------------------